-- 7188xas.lib is for programs of the small memory model. - 7188xal.lib is for programs of the large memory model.

-Both libraries are suitable for TC, BC++, MSC and MSVC++ compilers.
-All declared functions are described in the header file, 7188xa.h.
+ICP DAS provides the 7188xcl.lib function library for the I-7188XC(D) module.
+The 7188xcl.lib is for programs of the large memory model and is suitable for TC, BC++, MSC and MSVC++ compilers.
+All declared functions are described in the header file, 7188xc.h.